 The co-permittees were originally issued a Phase II National Pollutant Discharge Elimination System (NPDES) Permit from the U.S. Environmental Protection Agency (EPA) on June 1, 2005, for a term of five years.
 The ADEC later assumed authority over the permit in October 2009 under the APDES Program and provided an administrative extension for the existing permit's requirements to remain effective and enforceable until a new permit could be developed and issued.
-The new permit, with new requirements, was issued to the co-permittees in June 2013 with an effective five-year term beginning August 1, 2013 and expiring July 31, 2018.
+The new permit, with new requirements, was issued to the co-permittees in June 2013 with an effective five-year term beginning August 1, 2013, and expiring July 31, 2018.
 On May 11, 2018, ADEC re-issued a five-year permit with an effective five-year term beginning July 1, 2018, and expiration of June 30, 2023.
-A copy of the permit can be found at https://www.fnsb.gov/DocumentCenter/View/795/APDES-Permit-Number-AKS-053406-PDF?bidId=This annual report documents compliance with the current permit that covered the calendar year 2022.
+In response to the expiration of permit of June 30th of this year, instead of re-issuing a new permit ADEC sent a letter stating, "In accordance with 18 AAC 83.155(c) - Continuation of Expired Permit, ADEC is notifying you that the status of your permit is administratively continued, and the conditions of the permit continue in force until the effective date of a new permit is issued."
+As of the date of this signed annual report a new permit has not been issued, and the permit issued in 2018 remains in full effect.
+A copy of the permit can be found at www.fairbanksalaska.us/sites/default/files/fileattachments/engineering/page/921/aks053406-fbks4ms4-finalpermit signed-20180511.pdf This annual report documents compliance with the permit under Administrative Continuation that covered the calendar year 2023.